fabriziocosta/bacterial_pathogen_atlas/README.md

 - emergence.csv
 - YES_NO_questions.xlsx

+in the directory 'BacterialPathogensData'.

-The notebooks in this repository can then be used to generate the figures in the manuscript.
+The IPython notebooks image_generation_clusters.ipynb, and image_generation_scatter.ipynb in this repository can then be used to generate the figures in the manuscript.